ivanquirino/kompose-lambda/Readme.md

 **Work in Progress!**

 Write AWS Lambda handlers in a [Koa](https://github.com/koajs/koa) way, a chain of middleware.
-Each middleware function called is wrapped in a `Promise` allowing to be awaited.
+Each middleware function called is wrapped in a `Promise` allowing them to be awaited.

 Uses [koa-compose](https://github.com/koajs/compose) and is heavily inspired by Koa.